mrrusof/mrrusof.github.io/_posts/2016-09-09-planning-poker-is-not-a-game.markdown

 other.
 -->

 _Experiment 2.
-Anchoring bias is very difficult to overcome by sheer will._
+Anchoring happens even if you try compensate._
 [Wilson, Houston, and Etling](#wilson) also ran the following experiment (_Study 5_ in their report).
 They found that anchoring is very difficult to counter even when you